antonfirsov/docs/2020/03-Mar/Spark/DataFrame.md

 #### Context and Goals

 Let's start off with some context about data-sharing in Spark UDFs.
-Apache Spark streams data to scalar and vector UDFs in the [Apache Arrow][10] format.
+Apache Spark streams data to Arrow-based UDFs in the [Apache Arrow][10] format.
 Apache Arrow provides a standardized, language-independent format for working with data in-memory.
 It's designed for high-performance, efficient analysis through its columnar memory format, and it provides libraries and zero-copy messaging for communication across processes.

 ![Diagram of the benefits of Apache Arrow][logo]
 > Diagram credit: https://arrow.apache.org/.

 Because Spark streams data to UDFs in the Arrow format, you need to understand the Arrow format when working with UDFs, such as how to read Arrow columns, write to Arrow columns, and unwrap a RecordBatch, which is a 2D data type in Arrow consisting of a set of rows of equal-length columns.

-The main goal of the work described in this blog post is to improve scalar and vector UDFs in .NET for Spark through a set of convenience APIs introducing the Microsoft.Data.Analysis DataFrame.
-Using Microsoft.Data.Analysis DataFrames provides support for Arrow-formatted data out-of-the-box- you can now avoid working with the Apache Arrow format directly as that's taken care of behind-the-scenes.
+The main goal of the work described in this blog post is to improve scalar and vector UDFs in .NET for Spark through a set of convenience APIs.
+You can now use Microsoft.Data.Analysis DataFrames in your .NET for Spark apps, which take care of working with Arrow-formatted data for you behind-the-scenes of your UDFs.

 #### Details

+There are a few kinds of Spark UDFs: pickling, scalar, and vector.
+Our convenience APIs specifically apply to scalar and vector UDFs.

+Pickling UDFs are an older version of Spark UDFs.
+They leverage pickle serialization, rather than Arrow, to convert data between the JVM and .NET for Spark processes.
+Once a column is specified for processing, a pickling UDF will take each of its rows, apply the given functionality, and then add a new column, resulting in quite a bit of overhead.

+By contrast, scalar and vector UDFs leverage Arrow serialization, enabling them to reap the benefits of an in-memory columnar format and making data transfers more efficient.
+Our new .NET for Apache Spark convenience APIs specifically apply to scalar and vector UDFs since they use Arrow.

-Prior to this work, you needed to enumerate an Arrow RecordBatch to work with columns in a UDF.
+Prior to these convenience APIs, you needed to enumerate an Arrow RecordBatch to work with columns in an Arrow-based UDF.
 RecordBatches are Arrow-based objects, not standard Spark objects, and can thus disrupt the flow or familiarity of code in your program.

-But now, our convenience APIs automatically wrap data that would've been stored in a RecordBatch in a Microsoft.Data.Analysis DataFrame.
+Our new APIs automatically wrap data in a Microsoft.Data.Analysis DataFrame instead of a RecordBatch.
 The wrapping doesn’t involve copying data, thus ensuring performance remains high as our ease of coding also improves.
-We can use the APIs to start reading, writing, and manipulating our data all through DataFrames rather than RecordBatches.

-In the goals section above, we mentioned that Spark streams data to *most* UDFs in the Arrow format.
-There are a few kinds of Spark UDFs: pickling, scalar, and vector, and our convenience APIs specifically apply to the latter two.

-Pickling UDFs are an older version of Spark UDFs.
-They leverage pickle serialization to convert data between the JVM and .NET for Spark processes.
-Once a column is specified for processing, a pickling UDF will take each of its rows, apply the given functionality, and then add a new column, resulting in quite a bit of overhead.

-By contrast, scalar and vector UDFs leverage Arrow serialization rather than pickling.
-By using Arrow, these UDFs can reap the benefits of an in-memory columnar format for data analysis, and the data transfer to and from the JVM is more efficient.
-Our new .NET for Apache Spark convenience APIs specifically apply to scalar and vector UDFs since they leverage the Arrow format.

-You can use both kinds of DataFrames in your programs.
-The traditional Spark SQL DataFrame distributes data across your Spark cluster.
-It will be used for the entire dataset in the Spark driver program (outside of UDFs).
-Once you create a UDF, the data in the traditional DataFrame will be streamed to the UDFs in the worker machines in the Arrow format.
-Once inside the UDF, you’ll now work with the Microsoft.Data.Analysis DataFrame (rather than RecordBatches), which are in-memory on a single machine.
+You can use both traditional Spark SQL and Microsoft.Data.Analysis DataFrames in your programs.
+The traditional Spark DataFrame distributes data across your Spark cluster.
+It's used for the entire dataset in your Spark driver program.
+Once you create a UDF, the data in the traditional DataFrame will be streamed to the UDF on the worker machines in the Arrow format.
+Once inside the UDF, you’ll now work with the Microsoft.Data.Analysis DataFrame (rather than RecordBatches)- it will be in-memory on a single machine.
 The concept of the Microsoft.Data.Analysis DataFrame is similar to the [Python Pandas DataFrame][15].

 There is currently 1 scenario in which you will not use these convenience APIs and will need to stick with the traditional DataFrames: intrinsics.
 As shown in [VectorFunctions.intrinsics.cs][11], we can use hardware intrinsics in Spark to further boost performance.
 However, the Microsoft.Data.Analysis DataFrame does not yet support intrinsics.